pascallaliberte/pascallaliberte.me/index.md

 ## A Course on Writing Objectives

 I'm offering a course on how to write objectives called [The Objectives Course][course].
 The course will be especially useful if your bigger vision is competing with many smaller things you also care about.
-[Signup before March 26][course] for the group starting April 3.

 [course]: /the-objectives-course/